 3. Embrace Technology as a Strategic Tool

-Technology plays an increasingly important role in modern hospitality management.
-Digital tools help businesses manage reservations, customer data, inventory, and service coordination more efficiently.
+Technology has been a significant part of modern hospitality management.
+Businesses use digital tools to efficiently manage reservations, customer data, inventory, and service coordination.

 4. Implement SOPs